.

 This was his fourth deployment to Afghanistan, and he had also previously served one deployment in Iraq.
 He is survived by his wife Claudia and their son Brayden of Tacoma, Wash., and his parents, Troy and Diona of Long Beach.

-The lobby at Cottonwood Church Friday was packed with floral arrangements of red white and blue.
+The day after, the lobby at Cottonwood Church Friday was packed with floral arrangements of red white and blue.

 Ushers handed out programs, tissues and black and yellow wristbands with the words “Sgt.
 Thomas MacPherson RLTW (Rangers Lead the Way).”
 Pastor Chris Lankford said the wristbands would serve as reminders to pray for the MacPherson family.